Elderly care: Gender discrepancies in caregivers

+Ageism

+In hospitals, the elderly face the very real problem of ageism.
+For example, doctors and nurses often mistake symptoms of delirium for normal elderly behavior.
+Delirium is a condition that has hyperactive and hypoactive stages.
+In the hypoactive stages, elderly patients can just seem like they are sleeping or irritable.
+Hospital staff often overlook these symptoms which leads to decreased cognitive ability and PTSD from the hospital environment.
+The issue here is that the elderly often lack autonomy within the medical sphere as a result of delirium.
+Their behavior is often mistaken for hostility rather than a medical symptom.
+This level of prejudice only leads to worsening medical conditions for these individuals.

 In developed nations

 Australia

 Aged care in Australia is designed to make sure that every Australian can contribute as much as possible towards their cost of care, depending on their individual income and assets.
 That means that residents pay only what they can afford, and the Commonwealth government pays what the residents cannot pay.
 An Australian statutory authority, the Productivity Commission, conducted a review of aged care commencing in 2010 and reporting in 2011.
 The review concluded that approximately 80% of care for older Australians is informal care provided by family, friends and neighbours.
 Around a million people received government-subsidised aged care services, most of these received low-level community care support, with 160,000 people in permanent residential care.
 Expenditure on aged care by all governments in 2009-10 was approximately $11 billion.

 The need to increase the level of care, and known weaknesses in the care system (such as skilled workforce shortages and rationing of available care places), led several reviews in the 2000s to conclude that Australia's aged care system needs reform.
 This culminated in the 2011 Productivity Commission report and subsequent reform proposals.
 In accordance with the Living Longer, Living Better amendments of 2013, assistance is provided in accordance with assessed care needs, with additional supplements available for people experiencing homelessness, dementia and veterans.

 Australian Aged Care is often considered complicated due to various state and federal funding.
 Furthermore, there are many acronyms that customers need to be aware of, including ACAT, ACAR, NRCP, HACC, CACP, EACH, EACH-D and CDC (Consumer Directed Care) to name a few.